 As countries pursue hyper-innovation economies, technologies enabling energy-efficient power conversion, especially SiC and GaN—will be key enablers of competitiveness.
 Of course, advanced packaging and memory integration.

-To stay informed in this fast-changing environment, I actively participate in international conferences, follow industrial updates through LinkedIn and semiconductor magazines, and regularly engage in collaborative R&D projects.
+A: To stay informed in this fast-changing environment, I actively participate in international conferences, follow industrial updates through LinkedIn and semiconductor magazines, and regularly engage in collaborative R&D projects.
 In addition, I keep track of IEEE and international technology roadmaps to align my research direction with global trends.

 A: In my work, innovation is about linking materials to systems.
 We focus on developing advanced power semiconductor devices based on wide bandgap (WBG) materials, integrating the full chain from epitaxial growth and device fabrication to packaging and power electronics applications.